-- 9. The Meeting reaffirmed the importance of the Women, Peace and Security (WPS) agenda, was demonstrated through the adoption of key regional frameworks by ASEAN, and the convening of consultative platforms and established mechanisms in advancing WPS that involves EAS participating countries.
-The Meeting recalled the adoption of the EAS Leaders' Statement on Women, Peace and Security in 2020 and called for EAS participating countries to undertake more activities to implement the Leaders' commitments. - 10.
-The Meeting emphasised the growing importance of security in the use of Information and Communications Technologies (ICTs) and reaffirmed the need to enhance cooperation to promote an open, secure, reliable, interoperable, stable, accessible and peaceful-ICT environment, including through capacity building measures.
-In this connection, the Meeting encouraged the EAS participating countries to further enhance cooperation in this area based on the guidance provided by the 2015 EAS Leaders' Statement on Issues Related to Security of and in the Use of Information and Communications Technologies and the 2018 EAS Leaders' Statement on Deepening Cooperation in the Security of Information and Communications Technologies and of the Digital Economy.
+- 9. We reaffirmed the importance of Women, Peace and Security (WPS) agenda, showcased through the adoption of key regional frameworks by ASEAN, including the ASEAN Regional Plan of Action on WPS, the convening of consultative platforms and the establishment of mechanisms in advancing WPS that involves EAS Participating Countries.
+We recalled the adoption of the EAS Leaders' Statement on Women, Peace and Security in 2020 and called for the EAS Participating Countries to carry out more activities to implement the Leaders' commitments. - 10.
+We emphasised the growing importance of security in the use of Information and Communications Technologies (ICTs) and reaffirmed the need to enhance cooperation to promote an open, secure, stable, accessible, peaceful and interoperable ICT environment, including through capacity building measures.
+In this connection, we encouraged the EAS Participating Countries to further enhance cooperation in this area based on the guidance provided by the 2015 EAS Leaders' Statement on Issues Related to Security of and in the Use of Information and Communications Technologies and the 2018 EAS Leaders' Statement on Deepening Cooperation in the Security of Information and Communications Technologies and of the Digital Economy.

-11. The Meeting acknowledged that discussions on traditional and non-traditional security issues, including transnational crime, cybercrime and human trafficking related to cybercrimes, and reaffirmed their commitment to implement the relevant EAS Leaders' Statements and Declarations, including the 2020 EAS Leaders' Statement on Women, Peace and Security; the 2019 EAS Leaders' Statement on Cooperation to Combat Transnational Crime; the 2019 EAS Leaders' Statement on Combating the Spread of Illicit Drugs; the 2018 EAS Leaders' Statement on the Safe and Security Use, Storage, and Transport of Nuclear and Other Radioactive Materials; the 2017 EAS Leaders' Statement on Chemical Weapons; the 2017 EAS Leaders' Declaration on Anti-Money Laundering and Countering the Financing of Terrorism; and the 2016 EAS Statement on Non-Proliferation.
+11. We acknowledged that discussions on traditional and non-traditional security issues had been increasingly featured in the EAS, and reaffirmed our commitment to implement the relevant EAS Leaders' Statements and Declarations, including the 2020 EAS Leaders' Statement on Women, Peace and Security; the 2019 EAS Leaders' Statement on Cooperation to Combat Transnational Crime; the 2019 EAS Leaders' Statement on Combating the Spread of Illicit Drugs; the 2018 EAS Leaders' Statement on the Safe and Security Use, Storage, and Transport of Nuclear and Other Radioactive Materials; the 2017 EAS Leaders' Statement on Chemical Weapons; and the 2016 EAS Statement on Non-Proliferation.